-- a) Set out the layout, mix of uses, relationship with existing and where residential development is proposed the mix of house sizes and types; - b) Establish design parameters in relation to building heights, materials, landscaping, circulation, key features and views, and the navigation and connectivity through the site - c) Assess impacts on the landscape and views and proposed mitigation to make any impacts acceptable; - d) Detail the delivery of an adequate amount and range of infrastructure to support the community on the site to be delivered in tandem with or ahead of development; - e) Provide a detailed transport assessment including the delivery of sustainable transport and active travel to be incorporated in the scheme linking the new settlement with other key settlements including Lincoln, that will ensure that reliance on the private car is minimised on the site; - f) Assess the value of an impact on heritage assets from the proposal and detail how any impacts will be managed and mitigated to ensure they are acceptable; - g) Demonstrate how the scheme will deliver a net zero carbon development including the offsetting of existing homes on the site; - h) Detail the engagement that has taken place with the community and necessary infrastructure providers and how any necessary mitigation identified has been incorporated in the masterplan; - Demonstrate that adequate utilities provision can be achieved to support the scale of development proposed; - j) Identify how the scheme will integrate with the existing community; - k) Demonstrate any ongoing Ministry of Defence use or operation at the site or in the airspace and provide a full assessment of how this use will be compatible with the proposals and will not hinder its deliverability or sustainability or result in any safety concerns. - Set out details of phasing of development and infrastructure and construction management plans including assessment of the impact of the community; and - m) Provide a clear demonstration that the proposed scheme will be deliverable and viable; and - n) Detail how the scheme will satisfy the policies of the Development Plan.
+- a) Set out the layout, mix and scale of uses, including the relationship with existing uses; - b) Establish design parameters in relation to building heights, materials, landscaping, circulation, key features and views, and the navigation and connectivity through the site - c) Assess impacts on the landscape and views and proposed mitigation to make any impacts acceptable; - d) Detail the delivery of an adequate amount and range of infrastructure to support the community on the site to be delivered in tandem with or ahead of development; - Provide a detailed transport assessment including the delivery of sustainable transport and active travel to be incorporated in the scheme linking the new settlement with other key settlements including Lincoln, that will ensure that reliance on the private car is minimised on the site; - f) Evaluate and fully understand the significance and character of RAF Scampton, including both its historic layout and individual buildings and structures - with proposals for the site retaining and reflecting the historic character of the site, preserving and enhancing heritage assets and their settings as part of any scheme; - g) Demonstrate how the scheme will deliver a net zero carbon development including the offsetting of existing homes on the site; - b) Detail the engagement that has taken place with the community and necessary infrastructure providers and how any necessary mitigation identified has been incorporated in the masterplan; - Demonstrate that adequate utilities provision can be achieved to support the scale of development proposed; - j) Identify how the scheme will integrate with the existing community; - k) Demonstrate any ongoing Ministry of Defence use or operation at the site or in the airspace and provide a full assessment of how this use will be compatible with the proposals and will not hinder its deliverability or sustainability or result in any safety concerns. - I) Set out details of phasing of development and infrastructure and construction management plans including assessment of the impact of the community; and - m) Provide a clear demonstration that the proposed scheme will be deliverable and viable; - n) Detail how the scheme will satisfy the policies of the Development Plan; and - o) Demonstrate how the scheme will protect and enhance the natural environment and ecological networks by achieving net gains in biodiversity.